 Ah, taxes.
 They’re unavoidable, often painful to think about, and take a nice chunk out of everything that we earn.
 (Thanks, Uncle Sam.)
 If you are a W-2 employee, your employer skims your taxes off of your paycheck, so you never even see that money — but what if your income sources are more, ahem, unconventional?

 In general, if you have to ask whether you need to report certain income to the IRS, the most likely answer is, “Yes.”
 Here are some less-than-typical (we hope) examples where you’re going to need to pony up, courtesy of MSN Money.

-Q. I hosted a party to sell products to my friends (and use my social circle for multilevel marketing from some corporation), and the company’s representatives brought me gifts.
+Q. I hosted a party to sell products to my friends (using my social circle for multilevel marketing for some corporation), and the company’s representatives brought me gifts.
 Do I have to report this?

 If you host a party at which sales are made, any gift you receive for giving the party is a payment for helping a direct seller make sales.
 You must report it as income at its fair market value.

 Q. My sugar-daddy (er… loving husband) died and I had to pay to collect the reward (er… life insurance).
 Do I have to report this?

 Life insurance proceeds paid to you because of the death of the insured person are not taxable unless the policy was turned over to you for a price.
 This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract.

 Q. This year, I’ve been taking bribes to keep the caviar smuggling ring off the FBI radar.
 Do I have to report this?